 The second two campaigns invite people to abandon their inner couch potato and go see the world during the holidays and football season.
 Each idea was part of a short, ongoing campaign with it's own visual hook and message.

-Sponsoring the NYC marathon was not enough to grow their business so ING asked us to find new ways to engage with the 50,000 runners, before, during, and after the big race.
+ING asked us to find new ways to engage with their active target, before, during, and after the NY marathon.